Translating surfaces under flows by sub-affine-critical powers of Gauss curvature: Introduction

-holds where $K$ and $\nu$ denote the Gauss curvature and the unit outward-pointing\footnote{The convex hull of the image surface $\Sigma_t$ is the inside region, when $\Sigma_t$ is non-compact.} normal vector at $X$, respectively.
+holds, where $K$ and $\nu$ denote the Gauss curvature and the unit outward-pointing\footnote{The convex hull of the image surface $\Sigma_t$ is the inside region, when $\Sigma_t$ is non-compact.} normal vector at $X$, respectively.

-Within the $\alpha$-GCFs, the $\frac{1}{4}$-GCF\footnote{The $\alpha$-Gauss curvature flow with $\alpha=\frac{1}{n+2}$ is the affine normal flow in $\mathbb{R}^{n+1}$.} is called the affine normal flow, because its solutions remain as solutions to the flow under any volume-preserving affine transformation of the ambient space $\mathbb{R}^3$.
-This affine invariant property yields a beautiful result in singularity analysis that a closed solution to the $\frac{1}{4}$-GCF converges to an ellipsoid at the singularity after rescaling; see \cite{andrews1996contraction}.
+When $\alpha=\frac14$, the $\frac{1}{4}$-GCF\footnote{The $\alpha$-Gauss curvature flow with $\alpha=\frac{1}{n+2}$ is the affine normal flow in $\mathbb{R}^{n+1}$.} is called the affine normal flow, because a solution remains as the flow is invariant under any volume-preserving affine transformation of the ambient space $\mathbb{R}^3$.
+This affine invariant property yields a beautiful result in singularity analysis that every closed solution to the $\frac{1}{4}$-GCF converges to an ellipsoid at the singularity after rescaling; see \cite{andrews1996contraction}.
+In the super-affine-critical case $\alpha>\frac{1}{4}$, there is a strong rigidity in singularity formation that every closed solution to the $\alpha$-GCF converges to a round sphere at the singularity after rescaling; see \cite{andrews1999gauss, andrews2011surfaces, andrews2016flow, brendle2017asymptotic, choi-daskalopoulos16, guan2017entropy}.